 Today, owning a leopard cat—a small spotted wildcat from South and East Asia that’s also known as the Asian leopard cat—can be a highly regulated and complex proposition.
 But it was much easier in 1963, when a cat breeder named Jean Sugden purchased a female leopard cat from a pet store.
 Sugden reportedly thought the spotted feline looked lonely in its cage, so she stuck a domestic male cat in there with him, not expecting for them to reproduce.
 (Another version of the story has Sugden deliberately trying to breed a domestic cat that looked like a leopard to get women to stop wearing leopard-skin coats.)
 But nature found a way, and the two cats mated.
 Later, the leopard cat gave birth to a litter of kittens.
 Sadly, only one female kitten survived, but the leopard cat got pregnant once more and gave birth to two more babies.

-After her husband passed away, Sugden took a long hiatus from breeding the spotted cats, and gave away her leopard cat.
+After her husband died, Sugden took a long hiatus from breeding and gave away her leopard cat.
 But years later, in the 1970s, she re-married, changed her last name to Mill, and decided to make a foray back into breeding.
 Her goal was to create a new, spotted feline with the personality of a regular kitty.
 Since it was now much harder to buy leopard cats, Mill relied on female hybrids supplied by a geneticist named Dr. Willard Centerwall, who had used them to study a noticeable resistance to the feline leukemia virus.
-(Male wildcat/domestic cats are typically less likely to be fertile than female ones.)
-Mill mated them with a short-haired, brown-spotted rescue tabby and an orange shorthair with dark brown rosette spots that she had specially exported from a zoo in New Delhi, India.
+(Male hybrids are typically less likely to be fertile than female ones [PDF].)
+Mill mated them with a short-haired, brown-spotted rescue tabby and an orange shorthair with dark brown rosette spots she was given by a zoo in New Delhi, India.

 Mill initially called her unique cats the “Leopardette,” but the name was later changed to Bengal in honor of the leopard cat’s scientific name, Prionailurus bengalensis.
 Along the way, Mill encountered difficulties in her breeding program.
 While today’s Bengal is lively and loving, Mill’s first generation of hybrid felines were skittish and anxious, just like their jungle cat ancestors.
 (Over the years, breeders have cut non-affectionate Bengals from breeding programs, resulting in more pleasant, even-tempered cats.)
 And since they were a cross between two different species, the first male Bengals cats were infertile.
 Three generations later, only around 50 percent of them were able to sire kittens.
 This slowed down the breed’s development considerably.